-If you have a previous version of Sketchbook on iOS from Autodesk and had saved your files to iCloud Drive, when you update to version 5.2 you will no longer see these files in your Gallery.
+If you have an older version of Sketchbook on iOS from Autodesk and had saved your files to iCloud Drive, when you update you will no longer see these files in your Gallery.

 Don't panic!
 Your files are still available in your iCloud Drive.

 The Sketchbook app for iOS was transferred from Autodesk’s developer account to the Sketchbook, Inc. account as part of Sketchbook’s spin out.
 One result of this transfer is that we are no longer able to directly connect the Sketchbook Gallery with the previous SketchBook folder on iCloud.
 Though your account stays the same and your data is still there, the connection between the app and the account is tied to the developer.